patcrosley/mta_subway_data_lake/readme.md

 ## Introduction

-This project builds a data lake for NYC Subway data using Databricks and a multi-layered architecture (Bronze, Silver, Gold).
+This project is an example data lake implementation for NYC Subway data from data.gov using Databricks and a multi-layered medallion architecture.
 It leverages multiple data engineering tools to process, clean, and transform raw transit data into meaningful insights.

 The pipeline follows a medallion architecture: